lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

   prevent OTS key reuse before a new signature is released.
-If OTS key reuse is detected, freeze all new signature generation by the private key, re-audit previously released signatures (possibly revoking the private key if previously released signatures showed OTS key reuse).
+If OTS key reuse is detected, freeze all new signature generation by the private key, re-audit previously released signatures (possibly revoking the private key if previously released signatures showed OTS key reuse), and perform a post-failure audit.

 - Use a stateful HBS instance only for a moderate number of signatures such that it is always practical to keep a consistent record and be able to